pusher/pusher-angular/README.md

 This is all documented in full [here](http://github.com/pusher/pusher-js/).

-When you've created a Pusher client you then need to pass that client to a `$pusher` object inside your Angular controller, service, etc:
+When you've created a Pusher client you then need to pass that client to a `$pusher` object inside your AngularJS controller, service, etc:

 ````javascript
 angular.module('myApp').controller('MyController', ['$scope', '$pusher',